-It was odd that it only took a 1.5 hour flight to travel to Rome.
-So much longer when you start in US.
+It felt odd that it only took a 1.5 hour flight to travel to Rome.
+It’s so much longer when you start in US.
 It will be interesting to travel around Europe with such short flights.

 We shifted to smaller and smaller roads and we knew we were close when we passed the Agriturismo Orsini, our lodging for the next 2 weeks.
 But we were going first to Herb and Jeanie’s, where Jeanie had dinner waiting for our arrival.